pyodide/pyodide/docs/project/about.md

+# What is Pyodide?

-Pyodide is a Python distribution for the browser and Node.js based on WebAssembly.
+Pyodide is a Python distribution for the browser and Node.js based on WebAssembly/[Emscripten](https://emscripten.org/).

-## What is Pyodide?

-Pyodide is a port of CPython to WebAssembly/[Emscripten](https://emscripten.org/).

 Pyodide makes it possible to install and run Python packages in the browser with [micropip](https://pyodide.org/en/stable/usage/api/micropip-api.html).
-Any pure Python package with a wheel available on PyPi is supported.
+Any pure Python package with a wheel available on PyPI is supported.
 Many packages with C extensions have also been ported for use with Pyodide.
 These include many general-purpose packages such as regex, pyyaml, lxml and scientific Python packages including numpy, pandas, scipy, matplotlib, and scikit-learn.